khuslen/reddirectory/README.md

 - use mkdir to post to a subreddit

 - using the PRAW reddit API wrapper https://praw.readthedocs.io/en/latest/index.html

-- Follow the steps here to create an app
+Follow the steps here to create an app and get your user credentials
 - https://github.com/reddit/reddit/wiki/OAuth2-Quick-Start-Example#first-steps

 - replace the fields on the redditGet.py to be able to browse reddit